Stevie Vann

-Stevie Vann (born Stevie van Kerken), also known as Stevie Lange, is a Zambian singer and vocal coach.
+Stevie Vann (born Stevie van Kerken), also known as Stevie Lange, is a Zambian-born British singer and vocal coach.
 She is best known for her work as a backing vocalist and studio singer for many groups and solo performers in the 1970s and 1980s.
 As lead vocalist for the group Night, she had two top 20 U.S. chart hits in the late 1970s.

 Biography

 Early years

 Stevie Vann was raised in Mufulira, Northern Rhodesia (now Zambia).
 She showed an early aptitude for music, playing piano by age six.
 Soon after turning 16 Stevie starred in her own television variety show and within a few years she had released two solo albums.
 In high demand as a radio and TV commercial jingle singer while still a teen, she also earned a "Sarie Award" as South Africa's Top Female Vocalist.

 Professional career

 Vann met Robert "Mutt" Lange when the two attended the same school in Mufulira, and the two reconnected a few years later while attending Belfast High School in South Africa.
 The two would play together in a short-lived band named Hocus, later marry and emigrate to the United Kingdom in the 1970s.
 Stevie Vann found work as a studio singer through the mid and latter part of the decade both on her own and as part of a backing group called "Bones".
 Among those acts she contributed vocals to were Bijelo Dugme, Sweet, Colin Blunstone, Jim Capaldi, Trevor Rabin, Rick Wakeman and UFO.
 In 1978 Vann met Chris Thompson while providing backing vocals for the album Watch by Manfred Mann's Earth Band.
 Shortly after Thompson invited her to be a part of "Night", a new band he was forming.

 Signed to Planet Records, Night recorded two albums with producer Richard Perry.
-The first, their self-titled 1979 debut, only reached #113 on the U.S. Billboard album charts but garnered two Top Twenty U.S. singles.
+The first, their self-titled 1979 debut, reached only #113 on the U.S. Billboard album charts but garnered two Top Twenty U.S. singles.
 Hot Summer Night peaked at #18 in the U.S. Top 40, while also becoming an international hit in Canada (#23), South Africa (#13) and elsewhere.
-Their second single, "If You Remember Me", was the theme song for the movie The Champ and reached #18 in the United States.
+Their second single, "If You Remember Me", was the theme song for the movie The Champ and reached #17 in the United States.
 Night also performed a song, "The Stripper", on screen in the 1980 horror film The Monster Club.
 The group's second album, 1980's "Long Distance", was less successful and produced only one minor hit, "Love on the Airwaves".
 Night recorded no further albums and broke up in 1982.